gnss-sdr/geniuss-place/_design-forces/02-availability.md

 ## Time-To-First-Fix (TTFF)

 The TTFF indicator provides a measurement of the time required for a static receiver to provide a valid position fix after the receiver is started.
 A _valid_ position fix is required to have a 3D accuracy below a given threshold (for instance, 600 m for GPS L1 C/A signals).
 The value includes the time to recover ephemeris data from all satellites used in the navigation estimation process.

+When a software receiver starts its execution, it can retrieve some previously stored information in order to accelerate certain processes.
+Depending on the kind of stored information, and its validity, three starting scenarios are defined:

 <div class="notice--info">